 - Using a broad spectrum sunscreen with a sun protection factor (SPF) of at least 30 throughout the year.
 Reapply at least one ounce of sunscreen to your entire body every two hours or every hour after heavy perspiration or being in the water.

-- Examining the skin regularly (including examinations by a health care professional and self-examinations).
+- Regularly check your skin for irregular moles and other signs of melanoma and have skin examinations by a health care professional.
 Learn more about the signs and symptoms of melanoma .

 - Avoiding use of sun lamps, tanning beds, and tanning salons.

 Learn more about protecting your skin from the sun in this additional article on Cancer.Net.